wcjohnchen/single_cell/README.md

 ## III.
 Results

 <i>Single-cell analysis</i>.  <i>scRNA-seq</i>.
 A total of 10 priamry breast tumor samples consisting of 10,318 cells and 2,000 genes were analyzed.
-There were 7 cell type clusters, namely fibroblast cell, luminal L1 cell, luminal L2 cell, macrophage, plasma cell, T cell, and vascular endothelial cell (Figure 1A).
+Distinct cell types were identified by leiden clustering.
+There were 7 cell type clusters overall, namely fibroblast cell, luminal L1 cell, luminal L2 cell, macrophage, plasma cell, T cell, and vascular endothelial cell (Figure 1A).
 Individual sample cells were then mapped to the corresponding cell type clusters (Figure 1B).
-Biomarker genes were used to verify the present cluster identity: CD3E for T cell; COL1A2 for fibroblast cell; CD4 for macrophage; PECAM1 for vascular endothelial cell; CLDN4 for luminal L1 cell (Nguyen <i>et al.</i>, 2018); ANKRD30A for luminal L2 cell (Nguyen <i>et al.</i>, 2018); and IGHG1 for plasma cell.  <i>scATAC-seq</i>.
+Biomarker genes were used to verify the present cluster identity: CD3E for T cell; COL1A2 for fibroblast cell; CD4 for macrophage; PECAM1 for vascular endothelial cell; CLDN4 for luminal L1 cell (Nguyen <i>et al.</i>, 2018); ANKRD30A for luminal L2 cell (Nguyen <i>et al.</i>, 2018); and IGHG1 for plasma cell (Figure 1C).  <i>scATAC-seq</i>.
 MCF-7 cell line sample consisting of 1,643 cells and 2,000 genes were analyzed.

 <i>APA analysis</i>.  dddd.